 - If you have a silicone square pan, you will get the best results.
 Otherwise, line a metal pan with tin foil, then set aside.

 - Pour the 1/2 cup of cold water into your stand mixer bowl, or a large glass bowl.
-The mashmellow mixture be at least 8 cups at the end. will ) into your stand mixer's bowl or a large glass bowl.
+The mashmellow mixture will be at least 8 cups at the end.
 Sprinkle the gelatin in, mix thoroughly with a fork, and allow to bloom for 10 minutes.

-- In a small saucepan, add 2/3 cups of water, then pour in the xylitol but don't mix.
+- In a small saucepan, add 2/3 cups of water, then pour in the sugar (or substitute) but don't mix.
 Bring to a boil over medium heat, boiling for 2 minutes.
 You should not see any sugar crystals at this point.

 - Working quickly, turn on your mixer on low (using the whisk attachment) to break up the gelatin, then quickly pour in the hot syrup.
 Increase your speed to high, and whisk non-stop for about 15 minutes.